Azure-Samples/ms-identity-docs-code-java/access-protected-api/README.md

 ## Access the API

-Open postman, curl, or similar and make an HTTP GET request to **http://localhost:8080/api/application**.
-If everything worked, the sample app should produce output similar to this:
+Using Postman, curl, or a similar application, issue an HTTP GET request to *http://localhost:8080/api/application*.

+For example, if you use curl and everything worked, the sample you should receive a response from the API similar to this:

 ```console
 $ curl http://localhost:8080/api/application